 3 F.L.
 Clarke and H.M.
-Colvin, The Rebuilding and Repair of Berkshire Churches during the

-Seventeenth, Eighteenth, and Early Nineteenth Centuries (Berkshire Archaeological Journal, 1954-55).
-4 Corporation minutes, in the Berkshire Record Office.
+Colvin, The Rebuilding and Repair of Berkshire Churches during the Seventeenth, Eighteenth, and Early Nineteenth Centuries (Berkshire Archaeological Journal, 1954-55).

 5 Gentleman's Magazine, June 1736, giving his age as 82.

 6 Edward Gray, The History and Antiquities of Newbury and its Environs (1839), p.268.
 Memorial in St Nicolas Church.